Datartvinci/machin-learning/README.md

-# machin-learning
-Machine learning's homework from coursera and udacity
+# Machine learning's homework from coursera and udacity